New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 Which macOS Versions Are Affected

 macOS 15 Sequoia — Most affected.
 Apple tightened the CryptoTokenKit sandbox in Sequoia and removed some legacy TokenD fallback paths that had quietly kept things working in earlier versions.
-Both 15.0 through 15.3 show this problem.
+This problem shows up across 15.0 through 15.3.
 OpenSC 0.23.0 and newer work on Sequoia.
 Do not install OpenSC 0.21.0 on Sequoia — it has a CTK extension compatibility bug that causes the card reader to disconnect intermittently.

 macOS 26 Tahoe (developer betas as of this writing) — Also affected.
 Apple has not introduced any new native PIV certificate surfacing improvements in the Tahoe betas visible so far.
 OpenSC 0.25.0 runs on Tahoe beta 2 without issues in my testing, though that could change before public release.

 macOS 14 Sonoma — Less commonly affected.
-Some users on Sonoma 14.4 and earlier report New Outlook finding their CAC certificates without any intervention.
+Some users on Sonoma 14.4 and earlier report New Outlook finding their CAC certificates without any intervention at all.
 Others on 14.5 and 14.6 report the same failures as Sequoia.
-The inconsistency tracks with which version of New Outlook is installed — builds after the November 2024 update changed how New Outlook’s sandboxed certificate enumeration works.
+The inconsistency apparently tracks with which version of New Outlook is installed — builds after the November 2024 update changed how New Outlook’s sandboxed certificate enumeration works.

 macOS 13 Ventura — Largely unaffected if you are still on the legacy Outlook build.
 If you have been force-migrated to New Outlook on Ventura, the problem can appear.
 OpenSC 0.19.0 through 0.25.0 all work correctly on Ventura.

 A quick note on OpenSC version compatibility: do not go below 0.19.0 on any current macOS version.
 Pre-0.19.0 builds use a different CTK extension format that macOS Ventura and later reject at load time.
 The installer will complete, the module will appear installed, and nothing will work.
-0.19.0 was the version that rewrote the CTK bridge.
-Use 0.23.0 minimum if you are on Sequoia.
+0.19.0 was the version that rewrote the CTK bridge — use 0.23.0 minimum on Sequoia.

-The short version — if you are a government Mac user who got migrated to New Outlook against your will and suddenly your CAC stopped working for email signing, you are not doing anything wrong.
-The infrastructure change is real, it affects thousands of users daily, and the Microsoft support threads offering vague suggestions to “reinstall certificates” are not addressing the actual architectural cause.
+The short version: if you are a government Mac user who got migrated to New Outlook against your will and your CAC suddenly stopped working for email signing, you are not doing anything wrong.
+The infrastructure change is real, it affects thousands of users daily, and the Microsoft support threads offering vague suggestions to “reinstall certificates” are not addressing the actual cause.
 Fix 1 with OpenSC resolves it on most machines in under fifteen minutes.
 Fix 2 is your path when IT policy blocks the PKCS#11 approach.
-Fix 3 gets you working today while you pursue the longer-term fix.
+Fix 3 gets you working today while you pursue the longer-term solution.
 Pick the one that matches your situation and get back to work.

 Stay in the loop